calgagi/competitive_programming/comp/README.md

 Triangle Inequality Theorem
 ---
 Test to see if three side lengths can make a valid triangle.
+Time: O(1).
 ~~~c++
 bool valid_triangle(int a, int b, int c) {
     if (a + b <= c) return false;